-Outlook: The overall outlook for financial assets remains cautiously optimistic, with most continuing to deliver strong returns for the year, albeit with higher volatility in the second half (due to a combination of evolving monetary policies and heightened geopolitical tensions).
-Any valuation reset through a market correction offers interesting dollar cost averaging opportunities for investors with a medium-to-long-term horizon.
-We continue to buy high-quality, profitable, blue-chip equities with strong balance sheets and positive free-cashflow yields.
+Outlook: The tug-of-war between global economic growth and inflation appears to have reached a more feasible balancing point.
+Across equity markets, the narrowing of the gulf between growth and value is likely to continue as a greater number of industries start to benefit from higher earnings and improving monetary and fiscal policies.
+2025 likely will not be a year of robust economic (GDP growth: U.S. growth is forecast to grow at a modest 1.5%-2.5%, with the Eurozone and Chinese growth lagging.
+In this environment, investors could benefit from an increased allocation towards value names whilst avoiding an overexposure to growth.
+Nonetheless, we continue to buy high-quality, profitable, blue-chip equities with strong balance sheets and positive free-cashflow yields.
 Fixed-income securities also offer attractive yields at these levels, without subjecting portfolios to much downside risk.
 Emerging market equities and small companies are also available at attractive valuations relative to US Blue Chips.
 The overall outlook for equities remains cautiously optimistic, supported by a more dovish US Federal Reserve and a resilient US economy, though global risks and sector-specific performance will be closely watched.

 North America